andrescosta/jobico-fn/README.md

 make dckr_stop
 ```

-## Running Tests with K6
+## Running Tests
-After compiling and starting the services locally, you can run a set of basic end to end test cases:
+After compiling and starting the services locally, you can run a set of end to end test cases:

 ``` bash
 make test